stefanbohacek/mastodon-account-migration/README.md

 npm install
 ```

 4. Finally, run the migration script.
+This will

-This will copy the name, description, and profile fields between each of the migrating accounts.
+- copy the name, description, and profile fields between each of the migrating accounts
+- set up a new app with `write` permission for each of the accounts and save the token in the `accounts.csv` file

 ```sh
 npm run migrate -- --from=SERVER1.SOCIAL --to=SERVER2.SOCIAL
 ```

-For example, if you're migrating your bots from `botsin.space` to `stefanbohacek.online`, you'd run:
+For example, if you're migrating your accounts from `botsin.space` to `stefanbohacek.online`, you'd run:

 ```sh
 npm run migrate -- --from=botsin.space --to=stefanbohacek.online